2.5 Financial Statements of Businesses Acquired or to Be Acquired (Rule 3-05)

 disclosure requirements or adoption dates for PBEs and those for non-PBEs.
 Significant

-acquirees whose financial statements are included in a registrant’s filing under Rule 3-05
+acquirees whose financial statements are included in a registrant’s filing under

 when preparing their financial statements.
-However, the SEC staff announced in 2017 that
+However, in November 2019, the FASB issued

-staggering the effective dates of future major accounting standards and amends the
+which provides a framework for staggering the effective dates of future major accounting

-effective dates of some new standards to give implementation relief to certain types of
+standards and amends the effective dates of some new standards to give implementation

-entities.
-The standard introduces a new “two-bucket” framework for determining the
+relief to certain types of entities.
+The standard introduces a new “two-bucket” framework

-effective dates of future major accounting standards.
-Under the Board’s new framework, the
+for determining the effective dates of future major accounting standards.
+Under the

-buckets are defined as follows:
+Board’s new framework, the buckets are defined as follows:

-- Bucket 1 — All PBEs that are SEC filers (as defined in GAAP), excluding SRCs (as defined by the SEC).
+- Bucket 1 — All PBEs that are SEC filers (as defined in U.S. GAAP), excluding SRCs (as defined by the SEC).

 - Bucket 2 — All other entities, including SRCs, other PBEs that are not SEC filers, private companies, not-for-profit organizations, and employee benefit plans.